mtndbs/HU_React_Final/README.md

 ## Features
 * Create, read, update, and delete (CRUD) operations for managing advertisements
 * RESTful API for accessing and manipulating advertisement data
-*  User-friendly interface with a modern and responsive design
+*  User-friendly interface with a modern and responsive design by MUI componenets
 * Integration with MongoDB for data storage
 * Multy-users Favorite and my cards abilities
 * BackEnd and FrontEnd RouteGuard , Adapted to three types of users : User , Buisness , Admin